Hillcrest suburb profile

 Hillcrest demographics

-Hillcrest, located in the Logan City area of Queensland, is a suburb that offers a blend of suburban tranquility and convenient access to urban amenities.
-With a population of 6,268 and a median age of 33, Hillcrest is home to a youthful and dynamic community.
-The suburb's proximity to major roads and public transport options makes it an attractive choice for families and professionals seeking a balance between work and leisure.
+Hillcrest, located in the Logan City area of Queensland, is a suburb that offers a blend of suburban tranquility and family-friendly amenities.
+With a population of 6,268 and a median age of 33, Hillcrest is a youthful suburb that attracts families and young professionals alike.
+The suburb's proximity to major roads and public transport options makes it a convenient location for commuting to Brisbane or the Gold Coast, enhancing its appeal to those seeking a balanced lifestyle.

 Hillcrest infrastructure, key developments and investment opportunities